The CVR is activated when the CVMA receives a request from an authorized Requestor.

 Call Up Process Overview

-- Members should also ensure that their e-mail is automatically forwarded to their mobile phone so that urgent CVR communication is received promptly.
+- Your email is accessible from your mobile phone so that urgent CVR communication is received promptly.

 - The email address email@example.com is added to your contacts list so it doesn’t go to spam folder.

 A CVR Call Up Notice initiates a process.
 It is not a request to deploy to an emergency response.
 The Call Up Notice is primarily to identify those CVR members who are available to serve in the type of emergency that is happening and for the dates proposed.
 There are a number of emergency notices that may follow a Call Up Notice (i.e. a request to deploy, a request to stand by, a request to stand down, etc.).
 Each emergency notice is designed to inform the CVR member of the current situation, the emergency they are being asked to serve in or the action they are being asked to take, the terms of service (i.e. dates, remuneration, insurance etc.), and what is expected of a CVR member in serving in this particular emergency.

 Available to Serve List